grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/17 HTTP debugging.md

 ---
 title: 'HTTP debugging'
-excerpt: 'Things don't always work as expected.
-For those cases there is a handy CLI flag, --http-debug, that is good to be aware of.'
+excerpt: "Things don't always work as expected.
+For those cases there is a handy CLI flag, --http-debug, that is good to be aware of."
 hideFromSidebar: true
 ---